Service Finder

 Legal basis

-- § Section 13 (1) of the Land Register Code (GBO) - application for registration
+- § Section 13 (1) of the Land Register Regulations (GBO) - Application for entry

-- § Section 19 of the Land Register Code (GBO) - Approval of the entry
+- § Section 19 of the Land Register Regulations (GBO) - Authorization of entry

-- § Section 20 Land Register Code (GBO) - Conveyance
+- § Section 20 of the Land Register Regulations (GBO) - Conveyance

-- § Section 29 of the Land Register Code (GBO) - Form of the registration documents
+- § Section 29 of the Land Register Regulations (GBO) - Form of the registration documents

-- § Section 39 Land Register Code (GBO) - Preliminary Registration of the Party Concerned
+- § Section 39 of the Land Register Code (GBO) - Pre-registration of the person concerned

 - Court and Notary Costs Act (GNotKG)